GT2799/group-web-project-group-k/README.md

 ### Post-Implementation: Next-steps
 + Incorporate 2021 Weekly data: Our App currently only has data for 2001-2020.
-+ Data Clean up: There is currently no method for detecting whether the JSON_DATA in these entries are valid i.e. No typos, Correct address, Correct formatting for dates.
++ Data Clean up: There is currently no method for detecting whether the JSON_DATA in these entries are valid i.e. No typos, Correct address, Correct formatting, Required fields exist.
 + Automatic Data retrieval: With more time we could create a web scraper which runs periodically every week after the weekly data release date and automatically takes the data,extracts and cleans it into our suburb_data files.
 + Add more States: Expand the app for other states in Australia.
 + Login Function: Allow the user to save certain addresses and information